RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-02-24-Learning-And-Sharing.md

 * Share.  **You'll help others in IT**, who in turn might share their own ideas and code
 * Share.  **It looks good to many employers**.
 All else being equal, if I'm looking at two candidates, and only one of them has code and ideas open to the public, they'll probably get the nod
 * **Don't rule out sharing off-hand**.
 Consider the risk and reward of sharing your sanitized code and ideas
+* **Provide digestible details**.
+What's the goal of your code?
+How do we install it?
+How do we use it?
+Readme.md files or short blog posts go a long way.
+As silly as it sounds, animated gifs are a great way to quickly get across an idea.

 ## Closing.